Homeschool For Free: MathJuly 2, 2018

-Does high school math make you wanna pull your hair out?
-You’re not alone!
+Does teaching math make you wanna pull your hair out?
+If so, you’re not alone!
 For many, this is the dealbreaker in their homeschooling career.
-Since many feel they can’t teach at this level, homeschool parents often think they need to spend an arm and a leg for online instruction or a private tutor.
-Thankfully, though, there are plenty of high school math courses that are available FREE of charge!
+Since many feel they can’t teach this subject adequately, homeschool parents often think they need to spend an arm and a leg for online instruction or a private tutor.
+Thankfully, though, there are plenty of homeschool math courses that are available FREE of charge!

-We’ve done the research for you and have come up with some of the best sites where your students can learn high school math for FREE.
+We’ve researched for you and have come up with some of the best sites where your students can learn math for FREE.
 Check out some – or all – of what we’ve found below!

 - Illuminations – This program is available for students in grades PreK to 12th grade.
 It provides a comprehensive course of study, lesson plans, games, interactivities, and much more.